 A: The Ride is not canceled, but it will be a little different this year.
-The 2020 Hill Country Ride for AIDS will move to a completely virtual event throughout the month of May 2020.
+The 2020 Hill Country Ride for AIDS will move to a completely virtual event through June 2020.
 All training JoyRides for the season and the Friday night pasta dinner are suspended.
 This is not a decision that we made lightly, but given guidance from the Centers for Disease Control and Prevention (CDC), the City of Austin, and the State of Texas, it is clear that we would not be able to provide a safe, fun event for all of our participants.